oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide200SecureConnectivityAndDataAccess.md

 In this lab we will configure a secure connection using Oracle SQL Developer.

-#### **Objectives**

-- Learn how to configure a secure connection using Oracle SQL Developer

 ## Steps

 ### **STEP 1: Download the secure connection wallet for your provisioned instance**

-- Via your VNC Viewer, using Firefox, log into your cloud account using your tenant name, username and password.
+- Log into your cloud account using your tenant name, username and password.

 - Click on Menu and select Autonomous Transaction Processing